 Tooth after RCT

-Since RCT removes the nerve, the molar is already no longer vital.
+Since RCT removes the nerve, the molar is no longer vital.
 Still, with proper protection and hygiene, it can retain its structure for a long time.

 FAQ